stndn0/Easy-AMM-Poses/README.md

 - Automatically generates the necessary .workspot, .lua, and .ent files using detected pose data.
 - Automatically generates a packed Cyberpunk 2077 mod that you can share with the community.

+#### A note to potential contributors
+I'm still learning C#, .NET and WPF so excuse some of the mess.
+Refactoring and code cleanup is a priority for future builds as well as adherance to practices such as SOLID.

 ## Tutorial
 #### Requirements
 - [.NET framework 8.0](https://dotnet.microsoft.com/en-us/download) to run the application.